 If an appliance or outlet is not working, please make sure that the circuit breaker has not tripped before asking for a service call.
 Try resetting the breaker if it tripped.
 If the breaker continues to trip, then there could be a problem with the appliance, the electrical circuit could be overloaded, or there could be a problem with the breaker itself.
 Check to make sure that you have not plugged too many electrical devices into any of the outlets.

 If we send an electrician out to fix the problem, and it turns out that a breaker just needed to be reset or if there were too many devices plugged into an outlet, Stott Property Management, LLC will send you the bill.
 If it is a true electrical problem, then the owner will pay the electrician bill.

 General Questions and Answers

-Call Stott Property Management at 254-5558.
+Call Stott Property Management, LLC at 808-254-5558.
 If you call after hours or reach our answering machine, please leave your name, address, valid daytime phone number, and a brief description of the problem.
 We will get back to you no later than the following business day if you call after hours.
 If an appliance or fixture provided by the owner requires repair and the damage is not caused by the tenant, then the owner will pay the bill.